Russian missiles destroy Kyiv children’s hospital in ‘depraved’ attack

 Rescuers picked through the rubble of a children’s hospital in Kyiv on Monday after it was hit by one of dozens of Russian missiles in the heaviest and deadliest wave of airstrikes on the city in almost four months.

-Parents fled with babies and sick youngsters after a daylight aerial attack on the Ohmatdyt Children’s Hospital that Ukrainian officials called “genocide”.
+Parents fled with babies and sick youngsters after a daylight aerial attack on the Okhmatdyt Children’s Hospital that Ukrainian officials described as “genocide”.

-Vladimir Putin’s forces launched the hypersonic missile barrage at five Ukrainian cities, hitting seven of the capital’s 10 districts, along with Kryvyi Rih, Dnipro and Pokrovsk.
-Ukraine’s air force said it intercepted 30 missiles.
+Vladimir Putin’s forces launched the hypersonic missile barrage at five Ukrainian cities, hitting seven of the capital’s 10 districts along with Kryvyi Rih, Dnipro and Pokrovsk.
+Ukraine’s air force said it had intercepted 30 missiles.
 In total, at least 36 civilians were killed and more than 150 wounded.

-At the hospital, a search was underway for victims under the rubble of a partially collapsed, two-story wing of the facility.
-In the main 10-story building, windows and doors were blown out, and walls were blackened.
+At the hospital, a search was underway for victims under the rubble of a partially collapsed, two-storey wing of the facility.
+In the main 10-storey building, windows and doors were blown out and walls were blackened.
 Blood was spattered on the floor in one room.
-The intensive care unit, operating theaters and oncology departments all were damaged
+The intensive care unit, operating theatres and oncology departments all sustained damage.

 Rescuers formed a line, passing bricks and other debris to each other as they sifted through rubble.
 Smoke rose from the building, and volunteers and emergency crews worked in protective masks.
 Some mothers carried children away on their backs.

-A few hours after the initial strike, another air-raid siren sent many of them hurrying to the hospital’s shelter.
-Led by a torch through the shelter’s dark corridors, mothers carried their bandaged children in their arms, and medical workers carried other patients on trolleys.
+A few hours after the initial strike, another air raid siren sent many of them hurrying to the hospital’s shelter.
+Led by a torch through the shelter’s dark corridors, mothers carried their bandaged children in their arms, and medical workers pushed other patients on trolleys.
 Volunteers handed out sweets to try to calm the children.

-Marina Ploskonos said her 4-year-old son had spinal surgery last week.
+Marina Ploskonos said her four-year-old son had spinal surgery last week.
 “My child is terrified,” she cried.
 “This shouldn’t be happening, it’s a children’s hospital.”

 Andriy Yermak, chief of staff to Ukraine’s president Volodymyr Zelensky, said the attack was carried out by “Russian terrorists”.